Maalshekto/kubedev/README.md

 ```
 Note: This action is irreversible and will delete all data on the virtual machines.

-**Troubleshooting**
+## Troubleshooting
-DNS Resolution Issues:
+### DNS Resolution Issues:

 Ensure your host machine has a stable internet connection.
 Disable VPNs or firewalls that might block DNS queries.

-Provisioning Failures:
+### Provisioning Failures:

 Re-run vagrant up to retry provisioning.
 Check logs by SSHing into the affected node and inspecting service logs (e.g., Docker, kubelet).

-Kubernetes Components Not Ready:
+### Kubernetes Components Not Ready:

 Verify that all nodes are listed as Ready using kubectl get nodes.
 Ensure sufficient resources (CPU, RAM) are allocated to each VM.

-**License**
+## License
 This project is licensed under the MIT License.

+## Disclaimer:
-**Disclaimer**: This setup is intended for development and testing purposes.
+This setup is intended for development and testing purposes.
 For production environments, consider using more robust deployment methods and following Kubernetes best practices.